ncstate-delta/moodle-mod_zoom/README.md

 ## Credits

 Based on the original mod_zoom plugin by UC Regents.
-YouTube integration and category-level settings by the Innovative Minitry Centre of Toronto United Church Council.
+YouTube integration and category-level settings by Tay Moss at the Innovative Minitry Centre of Toronto United Church Council.